 Therese had suggested that I get into something more computer-related since my talent and interest seemed to lie in that direction.
 So I began looking for a buyer for the business and investigating new business opportunities.
 Both things seemed to fall into place in 1991.
 I sold the business to Chuck Witmer, and decided to go into the voice mail business.

-But, a few months later — around the beginning of April, while home teaching a sister I had been assigned to, an idea came into my head that ultimately allowed me to quit the pizza job shortly after Emily was born, and provided us with a comfortable living for the next dozen years or so.
+Around the beginning of April, while home teaching a sister I had been assigned to, an idea came into my head that ultimately allowed me to quit the pizza job shortly after Emily was born, and provided us with a comfortable living for the next dozen years or so.
 This isn’t the place to get into all the details, but basically, I realized that this sister couldn’t call her son’s family toll-free, despite the fact that they only lived a few miles away.
 In fact, she was paying as much as 20 cents/minute — a lot of money in those days.
 I also knew that I possessed the technology that would allow her to make that call for just a few cents with no time restrictions.
 Lastly, I knew that a lot of other people were facing the same problem.
 A month later (in May), the Akron-Canton Connection was born and then in July Emily was born.
 In August, the new business was already doing remarkably well and I was able to quit the pizza job to go into it full time.

 Looking back, I was blessed in a number of ways — for humbling myself enough to take a pizza delivery job at age 40, for faithfully serving as a home teacher, and for not letting financial considerations stand in the way of welcoming a child into the world.
 A little faith goes a long way sometimes.